-If you’re looking to start a business in Argentina, you’ve got three main paths to choose from:
+If you’re considering Argentina company registration, you’ve got three main paths to choose from:

-1 ) Build something new by creating your own company from scratch
+1 ) Build something new by creating your own company formation in Argentina from scratch

-2 ) Buy shares in a company that’s already operating here
+2 ) Buy shares in a company that’s already operating in Argentina

 3 ) Set up a local branch or subsidiary of your existing company

-For step-by-step guidance, refer to this detailed work plan for tourism companies seeking to establish themselves in Argentina, which also covers key aspects of company registration in Argentina.
+For step-by-step guidance, refer to this detailed work plan for tourism companies seeking Argentina company registration, which also covers key aspects of company formation in Argentina.

 Under Argentina’s Law of Commercial Companies (Ley de Sociedades Comerciales), foreign investors can choose from different company types.
 The two most popular are:

-B ) Limited Liability Company (Sociedad de Responsabilidad Limitada – SRL/LLC)
+B) Limited Liability Company (Sociedad de Responsabilidad Limitada – SRL)

-An SA (Sociedad Anónima) is a corporation where ownership belongs to the shareholders, and their liability is limited to the money they contribute.
+An SA (Sociedad Anónima) is a corporation where the shareholders hold ownership, and their liability is limited to the amount they have contributed.

 Key features: